Believe it or not, forgetting you have a container of protein powder in the back of a cabinet is pretty common.

 - We’re not dealing with milk or meat – We can eliminate a significant chunk of bacterial concerns just from this.
 Hemp, pea, soy, and other plant proteins generally keep better.

-- Protein powders are typically kept in dry environments (i.e. the container) – Without moisture, it’s very difficult for microbes of any kind to grow.
+- Protein powders are typically kept in dry environments (i.e. the container) – The powder itself is already dehydrated, and without exposure to moisture, it’s difficult for microbes of any kind to grow.

 What Happens When Vegan Protein Powder Goes Bad?

-The higher the temperature you’ve stored the protein at, the more likely this reaction has started to occur.
-If your protein has been sitting in a cold pantry, you should be pretty optimistic.
+The higher the temperature you’ve stored the protein at, the more likely any breakdown or microorganism growth has started to occur.
+If your protein has been sitting in a cold and dry pantry, you can be somewhat optimistic.

 How Can You Tell if Vegan Protein Powder Has Gone Bad?